tsakim/bicm/docs/source/quickstart.rst

 BiCM Quickstart
 ===============

-The ``bicm`` module encompasses essentially two steps for the analysis of node similarities in bipartite networks:
+The ``bicm`` module encompasses essentially two steps for the validation of node similarities in bipartite networks:

 #. given an input matrix, create the biadjacency matrix of the BiCM null model
-#. perform a statistical validation of the similarities of nodes in the same
+#. calculate the p-values of the observed similarities of nodes in the same bipartite layer
-   layer

-The validated node similarities can be used to obtain an unbiased monopartite projection of the bipartite network, as illustrated in [Saracco2016]_.
+Subsequently, a multiple hypothesis testing of the p-values can be performed.
+The statistically validated node similarities give rise to a unbiased monopartite projection of the original bipartite network, as illustrated in [Saracco2016]_.

 For more detailed explanations of the methods, please refer to [Saracco2016]_, the :ref:`tutorial` and the :ref:`api`.